 We also linked it to an Echo Dot to include Amazon’s Alexa voice assistant run through it, which is a significant improvement over Amazon’s own speakers.
 Telling it to play a song from a specific artist on Spotify or getting a weather update was extremely convenient, and sound roared through the speaker.

-Creative’s marketing focuses on the gaming side, which we think is a missed opportunity.
-At $300 for the package, the Katana is a compelling system for anyone looking to improve their home audio.
+Creative’s marketing focuses on the gaming side, which we think is a missed opportunity., the Katana is a compelling system for anyone looking to improve their home audio.
 TV speakers have only gotten worse over the years, and the Katana is an improvement in spades over that, especially at the price.
 Whether it’s a PC gamer, a console fan, or anyone looking for more in the living room, bedroom or basement, Creative’s Katana cuts through them all in an impressive swipe.

 - Booming sound clarity